benzarm/compnetGame/README.txt

 randomly generated environments...

 SETUP is simple:
+1) In the command prompt, enter: python3 -m pip install -U pygame --user to install the mixer python library that adds a soundtrack to the game!
+(It really adds to the gameplay!)

-1)  Start up the server using wildServer.py, giving the IP and PORT as command line arguments, in that order.
+2) Start up the server using wildServer.py, giving the IP and PORT as command line arguments, in that order.
 		Example: $ python3 wildServer.py 192.168.0.107 46000

 	You should get a message saying "waiting to accept first player..."
 This means you're ready to accept the fighters!

-2)  In a new window, connect to the server using wildClient.py, also giving the same command line arguments as the server.
+3)  In a new window, connect to the server using wildClient.py, also giving the same command line arguments as the server.
    		Example: $ python3 wildClient.py 192.168.0.107 46000

-3)  Do the same thing for the second player!
+4)  Do the same thing for the second player!

-4)  You are ready to FIGHT!
+5)  You are ready to FIGHT!
 Follow the instructions displayed on the client and be sure not to enter any commands unless prompted.
 This could screw things up a bit.